Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Hardness of

+\begin{proof} The membership follows from the fact that we can easily express the area of a triangle by a polynomial equation, see \cref{form:shoelace} in \cref{sec:auinfer}.
+So an instance of \PA can be expressed as an \UETR-formula, which is a conjunction of equations of the above form for each triple.

-In this section, we prove that \PA is \FER-complete. \triples* \begin{proof} We reduce from $\UETRNew$.
-For every instance $\Psi$ of \UETRNew, we give a collection of points $V$ and unordered triples $T$, along with a partial area assignment $\cal A'$.
-Let $\Psi$ be a formula of the form: \centerline{$\Psi = (\forall Y_1, \ldots,Y_m \in \R^+ )(\exists X_1,\ldots,X_n \in \R^+) \colon \Phi(Y_1, \ldots,Y_m,X_1,\ldots,X_n).$} Recall that $\Phi$ is a conjunction of constraints of the form $ X = 1$, $X+Y = Z$, and $X\cdot Y = Z$.
-First, we will show how to express $\Phi$.
-We use gadgets similar to the ones used to show $\ER$-hardness of \textsc{Order Type} (see Matou\v{s}ek~\cite{matousekSegments}).
-We represent all variables as points on one line; we denote the line by $\ell$ for the rest of the proof.
-We start to enforce points to be on $\ell$ and then we construct gadgets mimicking addition and multiplication.
+For the hardness, we reduce from $\UETRNew$.
+For every instance $\Psi$ of \UETRNew, we give a set of points $V$ and unordered triples~$T$, along with a partial area assignment $\cal A'$.
+Let $\Psi$ be a formula of the form:

+Recall that $\Phi$ is a conjunction of constraints of the form $ X = 1$, $X+Y = Z$, and $X \cdot Y = Z$.
+First, we show how to express $\Phi$.
+Our gadgets are similar to the \emph{von Staudt constructions}, used for showing $\ER$-hardness of \textsc{Order Type} (see Mn\"ev~\cite{Mnev} or Richter-Gebert~\cite{Richter-Gebert95}).
+All variables are represented by points on one line which we denote by $\ell$ for the rest of the proof.
+First, we enforce points to be on~$\ell$.
+Afterwards, we construct gadgets for mimicking addition and multiplication.
+Finally, we describe how to represent universally quantified variables.

-To force points on a line, introduce three points $p_0$, $p_1$, and $r$ and set the area of the triangle $(p_0,p_1,r)$ to $1$, i.e., $\A'(p_0,p_1,r):=1$.
-Note that the positive area ensures that the points are pairwise different and that they are not collinear.
-Without loss of generality we can assume that $\|p_0p_1\|=1$.
+We introduce three points $p_0$, $p_1$, and $r$ and define $\A'(p_0,p_1,r):=1$.
+The positive area ensures that the points are not collinear and pairwise different.

 Denoting a line through two points $a$ and $b $ by $\ell_{a,b}$, we set $\ell := \ell_{p_0,p_1}$.
-We interpret the position of $p_0$ as $0$ and the position of $p_1$ as $1$.
-To force a point $x$ on $\ell$, we set $\A'(x,p_0,p_1):=0$.
-Note that this does not introduce any other constraints on the position of~$x$.

-Each variable $X$ will be represented by a point $x$ on $\ell$.
-Additionally, since all variables are non-zero, we introduce a triangle forcing $x$ to be different from $p_0$.
-Note that in general, we can ensure that two points $x_1,x_2$ are distinct, by introducing a new point $q$ and adding a triangle $(x_1,x_2,q)$ with $\A'(x_1,x_2,q):=1$.
-Now the absolute value of $X$ is defined by $\|p_0x\|$.
-If $x$ is on the same side of $p_0$ as $p_1$, then the value of $X$ is positive, otherwise it is negative.
-We accept currently both positive and negative values, but later will force all original variables to be positive.
+The points on $\ell$ will correspond to real numbers, where $p_0$ and $p_1$ are interpreted as 0 and 1, respectively.
+Each variable~$X$ is represented by a point $x$ on $\ell$.
+Additionally, since all variables $X$ are non-zero, we introduce a triangle forcing~$x$ to be different from $p_0$.
+In general, we can ensure that two points $x_1,x_2$ are distinct, by introducing a point $q$ and adding a triangle $(x_1,x_2,q)$ with $\A'(x_1,x_2,q):=1$.
+The absolute value of $X$ is defined by $\|p_0x\|$; if $x$ and $p_1$ lie on the same side of $p_0$, then the value of $X$ is positive, otherwise it is negative.
+Here, we allow negative values, but later we force the original variables to be positive.

-Let us describe the gadgets for addition and multiplication, see \autoref{fig:parallelLines2}.
-We start with the addition constraint $X+Y=Z$.
-Let $x,y,z$ be the points encoding the values of $X,Y,Z$, respectively, recall that they lie on $\ell$ and they do not coincide with $p_0$.